dspereira/42Cursus-GetNextLine/README.md

 Additionally, this project provides an improved version called `get_next_line_bonus`.
 This version allows reading from multiple file descriptors, with a maximum limit of 1024.
 It enables reading lines from different file descriptors without mixing their respective line information.

-By implementing the `get_next_line` and `get_next_line_bonus` functions, this project offers a reliable and efficient solution for reading lines from file descriptors in C programs.
+The `get_next_line` offers a reliable and efficient solution for reading lines from file descriptors in C programs.

 ## Installation / Usage